jmd-dk/concept/doc/tutorial/beyond_matter_only.rst

    realisation of the linear pressure and shear.
 For the non-linear neutrino evolution within CO\ *N*\ CEPT to turn out correct, the linear inputs from CLASS then need to be nicely converged.
-For this to be the case, CLASS must be run with much higher precision in the neutrino sector than is used by default, hence the neutrino precision parameters specified in ``class_params`` in
+For this to be the case, CLASS must be run with a much higher precision in the neutrino sector than is used by default, hence the neutrino precision parameters specified in ``class_params`` in
    :ref:`the parameter file <param-nonlinear-massive-neutrinos>`.
 Stated